 Restricting rental property depreciation deductions

 Plant and equipment purchased on or before 9 May 2017 will continue to give rise to deductions for depreciation until either the investor (which may include a subsequent owner) no longer owns the asset, or the asset reaches the end of its effective life.
-But contracts entered into after budget night (specifically 7.30pm (AEST) on 9 May 2017) fall under the new rules.
+But contracts entered into after budget night (specifically 7.30pm (AEST) on 9 May 2017) fall under the new rules, to check with experts go with Haitch Conveyancing.

 This proposal is one of a suite of budget measures intended to improve housing affordability for owner-occupiers.
 While the government has stopped far short of restricting negative gearing, by limiting the ability of residential property investors to claim depreciation deductions for plant purchased by a former owner of the property, it is limiting the tax breaks enjoyed by investors.